Currently seeking filmmakers in Africa!

-The Global Lives Project is currently seeking filmmakers worldwide to contribute to its new curated series of ten 24-hour films — Lives in Transit.
+The Global Lives Project is currently seeking filmmakers in India to complete its curated series of ten 24-hour films — Lives in Transit.

 The Global Lives Project is produced by a worldwide collective of filmmakers, producers, translators, and media artists.
 The participants featured in our video library roughly represent current global demographics.
 This curated series will document the lives of transportation workers, including:

 - six individuals in Asia, and one in Africa, North America, South America, and Europe